stown100/investment-calc/backend/README.md

 # Backend - Investment Calculator API

-Server-side part of the Investment Calculator application, built on Node.js using Express and SQLite.
+Server-side part of the Investment Calculator application, built on Node.js using Express and MongoDB.

 ## 🏗️ Architecture